 - Conduct a breathalyzer test if they are reasonably suspicious you have been driving under the influence of alcohol

-- Ask you to step out of your vehicle (But remember: do not get out of your car unless asked)
+- Ask you to step out of your vehicle (but remember not to get out of your car unless asked)

 A police officer does not have the right to: